emergentmethods/flowdapt/docs/examples/paperboy.md

     group: paperboy
 spec:
     stages:
         - name: get_all_articles
           target: flowdapt_paperboy_plugin.newsapi.get_all_articles
           resources:
           cpus: 0.5

-    - name: summarize_and_embed
+        - name: summarize_article
-        target: flowdapt_paperboy_plugin.newsapi.summarize_and_embed
+          target: flowdapt_paperboy_plugin.newsapi.summarize_article
           # use type: parameterized to indicate that this stage will be parameterized
           # across the output of the depends_on stage
           type: parameterized
           depends_on:
               - get_all_articles
           resources:
               embedders: 1
               vllm: 1

+        - name: upsert_vectorstore
+          target: flowdapt_paperboy_plugin.utils.update_vectorstore_documents
+          # use type: parameterized to indicate that this stage will be parameterized
+          # across the output of the depends_on stage
+          type: parameterized
+          depends_on:
+              - summarize_article
+          resources:
+              embedders: 1
 ```

 Define your config with: